• Skip to primary navigation

 Homemade Spelt Bread with slice bread

-Nothing beats homemade Spelt Bread cooking in the kitchen with the aroma travelling from room to room.
-It is the perfect time to enjoy homemade bread spread with butter and jam on top for Christmas morning.
+Nothing beats homemade Spelt Bread cooking in the kitchen with the aroma traveling from room to room.
+It is the perfect time to enjoy homemade bread that is spread with butter and jam on top for Christmas morning.

 Bread has so much meaning and is a family favorite with us.
 It has taken me a while to perfect the making of great bread but with a bad loaf of bread here and there and patients, I have discovered how easy it was all this time.